Keli McGregor: Death

 McGregor's initials were placed among the Rockies' retired numbers in 2010.

 On April 20, 2010, McGregor was found dead at the age of 47 in a Salt Lake City hotel room while on a business trip.
 He was in his seventeenth season with the Rockies, his ninth as club president.
 Initial indications were that he died of natural causes.
 Other major figures in the game paid tribute to him as the news of his death became public.
 On August 30, 2010, it was announced that McGregor died of a rare virus that infected his heart muscle, causing lymphocytic myocarditis.

 McGregor is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.

 During one of the final home games of the 2010 season, the Rockies honored McGregor by placing his initials amongst the retired numbers at Coors Field.

+Eight years after his death, there was once again a McGregor presence at Coors Field, when McGregor's daughter, Taylor McGregor, became the Rockies' television reporter.